F5EMEA/oltra/use-cases/nginx-monitoring/README.md

 <img src="images/ingress-dashboard.png">

 >:information_source:
->  The source of information used to create this dashboard is Prometheus.
+>  The data source for this dashboard is Prometheus.

 ## NGINX Ingress Details Dashboard
 This dashboard provides for each IngressClass a view across all services that are part of the ingress resources and virtualserver CRDs of NGINX+.
 The dashboads gives the ability to filter per **Namespace**, **Resource**, **Service** and **Upstream**.